Effective June 2019 (Archived versions)

 How We Collect and Use Information

-Depending on how you use our website and our services, we may collect the following types of information and use it in this manner:
+Depending on how you use our website and our services, we may collect the following types of information and use it in the following manner:

-In contrast, when a client contracts with Facet to perform services, that client may provide Facet with confidential information such as business analytics and related information, together with access to its production, development or test environment, which may include personal information about its employees, customers, partners or suppliers.
+In contrast, when a client contracts with us to perform services, that client may provide us with confidential information such as business analytics and related information, together with access to its production, development or test environment, which may include personal information about its employees, customers, partners or suppliers.
 All such information is services data.

-Below are the conditions under which Facet may access, collect and/or use services data:
+Below are the conditions under which we may access, collect and/or use services data:

-To Provide Services and Develop New Ones - Services data may be accessed and used to fulfill Facet’s obligations under a statement of work with a client.
-We may also use services data to help us improve on or develop new services.
+To Provide Services and Develop New Ones – We may access and use services data to fulfill our obligations under a contract or statement of work with a client.
+We may also use services data to help us improve our services or develop new services.

 To Maintain and Upgrade a System - Technical staff may require periodic access to services data to monitor system performance, test systems and develop and implement upgrades to systems, if applicable.
 Any temporary copies of services data created as a necessary part of this process are only maintained for time periods relevant to those purposes.

-To Address Performance and Fix Issues - On occasion, Facet may have need to deploy new versions, patches, updates, and other fixes to our programs (or third party programs we support) and services.
-In accordance with the terms of a client’s service order and/or with notice to a client, we may access and/or use a copy of our client’s test, development or production environment, including services data, to test such new versions, patches, updates and fixes and validate that they work in our client’s environment(s).
+To Address Performance and Fix Issues - On occasion, we may need to deploy new versions, patches, updates, and other fixes to our programs (or third-party programs we support) and services.
+In accordance with the terms of a client’s contract and/or with notice to a client, we may access and/or use a copy of our client’s test, development or production environment, including services data, to test such new versions, patches, updates and fixes and validate that they work in our client’s environment(s).

-Facet does not use services data except as stated above or in your services contract.
-Facet may process services data, but does not control your information collection or use practices for services data.
-If you provide any services data to Facet, you are responsible for providing any notices and/or obtaining any consents necessary for Facet to access and use services data as specified in this Policy and your statement of work.
+We do not use services data except as stated above or in your services contract.
+We may process services data but do not control your information collection or use practices for services data.
+If you provide any services data to us, you are responsible for providing any notices to your employees, customers and other parties impacted and/or obtaining any consents necessary from such individuals or entities for us to access and use your services data as specified in this Policy and your services contract.

 How we and others may communicate with you using the information you provide - We communicate with you through email and notices posted on our website.
-Examples of these email notices include: (1) welcome and engagement messages - when you contract with Facet or contact us through our website, we may send you a series of emails to inform you about how to best use our services, as well as to inform you of new features; (2) service messages – these will cover service availability, security, and other issues about the functioning of Facet; and (3) promotional email messages, which may contain promotional information directly about us or about our business partners.
+Examples of these email notices include: (1) welcome and engagement messages - when you contract with Facet or contact us through our website, we may send you a series of emails to inform you about how to best use our services, as well as to inform you of new features; (2) service messages – these will cover service availability, security, and other issues about our operations; and (3) promotional email messages, which may contain promotional information about us or our business partners.
 We may provide your contact information to our business partners for marketing purposes, however, we do not sell, rent or otherwise give your email address to any third party without your consent.
-You may change your email and contact preferences, or any other personal information, at any time by notifying Facet as explained in more detail at the end of this policy under the "Your Privacy Rights" section of this Policy.
+You may change your email and contact preferences, or any other personal information, at any time by notifying us as explained in more detail at the end of this policy under the "Your Privacy Rights: Opting Out of Marketing and Transfers; Accessing Updating and Deleting Information" section of this Policy.
 If we use your information in a manner different than the purpose for which it was collected, we will ask for your consent before engaging in such other use.
-We provide you with tools to opt out of marketing from us and certain transfers of your information.
+We provide you with tools to opt out of receiving marketing from us and certain transfers of your information.